Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Martin Luther King, Jr.’s “I Have A Dream” speech was a life-affirming call to all people to live together in love.
 But it was something else too: a literary masterpiece.
-King taught us a lot about peace and understanding, but he also has a lot to teach writers about rhetoric.
+King taught us a lot about peace and understanding, but we at Writer’s Relief believe he also has a lot to teach writers about rhetoric.

 Studying King’s rhetorical techniques is a great way to shore up your craft, leading to more memorable poems or characters.

 Rhetorical Techniques Of Martin Luther King’s “I Have A Dream” Speech

 Alliteration.
 King’s phenomenal ear for the music of language is legendary—and we hear the lyricism of his prose in his alliterations.

 Example: Rise from the dark and desolate…the marvelous new militancy…trials and tribulations…

 Allusion.
 King’s speech reaches well beyond his words.
 He points to shared references that are already heavily loaded with built-in emotion.

 Example: Five score years ago, a great American…signed the Emancipation Proclamation.